argoproj/argo-workflows/docs/configure-artifact-repository.md

       key: path/in/bucket
       # serviceAccountKeySecret is a secret selector.
       # It references the k8s secret named 'my-gcs-credentials'.
-      # This secret is expected to have have the key 'serviceAccountKey',
+      # This secret is expected to have the key 'serviceAccountKey',
       # containing the base64 encoded credentials
       # to the bucket.
       #